tommy19970714/fairseq_docker/README.md

 # Required resources
  Unlabeled data (audios without transcriptions) of your own language.
-A good amount of unlabeled audios (eg. 500 hours) will significantly reduce the amount of labeled data needed, and also boost up the model performance.
+A good amount of unlabeled audios (e.g. 500 hours) will significantly reduce the amount of labeled data needed, and also boost up the model performance.
 Youtube/Podcast is a great place to collect the data for your own language.
 Prepare an s3 bucket with the audio data in it.

 # Install instruction